heinovski/plafosim/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.1109/VNC52810.2021.9644678-blue)](http://dx.doi.org/10.1109/VNC52810.2021.9644678)

 <img align="right" width="100" height="100" src="docs/logo.png" alt="PlaFoSim's logo">
+"Platoon Formation Simulator", or "PlaFoSim" for short, is an open source simulator for platoon formation, aiming for simplicity, flexibility, and scalability.
 PlaFoSim aims to facilitate and accelerate the research of platoon maneuvers and formation for individually driven vehicles.
 While the main focus of the simulator is on the assignment process, simulation of advertisements and maneuvers is implemented in a more abstract way.